-Formal Complaint Stage 2 - independent investigation
+Formal Complaint Stage 2 - Independent Investigation

-A request for an independent investigation should be made in writing either to the registered manager or the Area Director.
+A request for an independent investigation should be made in writing either to the Registered Manager or the Area Director.
 The request will be acknowledged in writing within five working days, including details of the proposed investigation.

-The Area Director will appoint an independent person to investigate the complaint.
-This person will be independent of The Capstone Group, will hold a professional social work qualification and have experience in foster care services.
+The Area Director will appoint an independent person (external to the region/organisation, as required) to investigate the complaint.
+This person will be independent of the Ofsted registration, will hold a professional social work qualification and have experience in foster care services.

-If the complaint is against the Area Director, then the Operations Director or CEO will be involved in identifying an independent person.
+If the complaint is against the Area Director, then the CEO will be involved in identifying an independent person.